tristan-oa/Linux-Shell-in-C/README.md

 # <span style="color:#7c5295">_Eggshell_</span>: A Linux Shell Written in C

-This linux shell was developed as part of a programming assignment for the [CPS1012: Operating Systems and Systems Programming 1](https://www.um.edu.mt/courses/studyunit/CPS1012) course, forming part of my BSc Computer Science.
+The C programming language was used to develop a Linux shell.
+This project was a programming assignment for the [CPS1012: Operating Systems and Systems Programming 1](https://www.um.edu.mt/courses/studyunit/CPS1012) course, a course forming part of my B.Sc. in Computer Science.

 # The <span style="color:#7c5295">_Eggshell_</span> Interpreter